binaryphile/binaryphile.github.io/_posts/2022-01-08-environment-variables.md

 PATH is the most famous of the environment variables.
 On a Linux system, PATH is a colon-separated list of directories.
-The directories are locations that are searchec one-at-a-time to find an executable program when you don't supply that program's location on the command line.
+The directories are locations that are searched one-at-a-time to find an executable program when you don't supply that program's location on the command line.